BoilerToad/BoilerToad/README.md

 # Project Overview

-This document lists and describes various GitHub projects and pages that are relevant to our work.
-These references have been instrumental in the development of this project and serve as a valuable resource for understanding the broader context and related work in the field.
+This document lists and describes various GitHub projects and pages which are relevant to my work.
+This is a living document and will be updated regularly to highlight new ideas and directions.

 The document is divided into three main sections: Pre-Release (Private) Projects, Public Projects, and Projects Inspired by Others.

 ## Pre-Release (Private) Projects

 These are projects currently under development or in a pre-release stage.
-They are not yet publicly available but are significant to our overall development roadmap.
+They are not yet publicly available but are significant to the overall development roadmap.

 1. **Project Alpha**: This project is the work associated with FigLan 2024